awsdocs/amazon-personalize-developer-guide/doc_source/tags-iam.md

 }
 ```

 If you define tag\-based, resource\-level permissions, the permissions take effect immediately\.
 This means that your resources are more secure as soon as they're created, and you can quickly start enforcing the use of tags for new resources\.
 You can also use resource\-level permissions to control which tag keys and values can be associated with new and existing resources\.
-For more information, see [Controlling access to AWS resources using tags](https://docs.aws.amazon.com/IAM/latest/UserGuide/access_tags.html) in the *IAM User Guide*\.
+For more information, see [Controlling Access Using Tags](https://docs.aws.amazon.com/IAM/latest/UserGuide/access_tags.html) in the *AWS IAM User Guide*\.